The Healthcare Law Review: Brazil

 The extent of care coverage by public and private health systems has always been disputed in Brazilian courts, particularly the coverage of high-cost drugs and procedures not offered by public and private health systems and the off-label use of medical products or treatments (i.e., those used in the treatment of conditions for which the use of those products or treatments is not authorised by the government agency and accordingly is not indicated in the product labelling).

-In 2019, the Superior Court of Justice (STJ) rendered landmark decisions on this matter, with the following being worthy of note:
+In 2020 and beginning of 2021, the Superior Court of Justice (STJ) rendered landmark decisions on this matter, with the following being worthy of note:

 Those recent precedents illustrate the trend for the Brazilian higher courts to look favourably on the limits and standards established by the state and its existing regulations in providing health services to citizens.